 We want to use this symbol to display a map in MIRO.
 On this map, markers are to be set based on the geodata available in the symbol.
 If the symbol is used as a normal parameter, columns i, j and scheduleHdr are communicated with MIRO.
 The geographic information is now only available as elements of the last dimension.
 In the Configuration Mode we now see only the one value column scheduleHdr for selection:

-and longitude information to set a marker.
-Hence, we
+latitude and longitude information to set a marker.

 Set